danielmiessler/fabric/patterns/extract_book_recommendations/system.md

 - Do not give warnings or notes; only output the requested sections.

+- Do not repeat IDEAS.

+- Vary the wording of the IDEAS.

+- Don't repeat the same IDEAS over and over, even if you're using different wording.

 - You use bulleted lists for output, not numbered lists.

-- Do not repeat RECOMMENDATIONS.

-- Do not start items with the same opening words.

 - Ensure you follow ALL these instructions when creating your output.